determined-ai/determined/README.md

 - shared dependencies between all the projects would need to have similar APIs
 - no pre-canned component-level versioning solution

+Read more about the methodology and tradeoffs [here](https://hpe-my.sharepoint.com/:w:/p/hamid_zare/EZh809x5395CrmypPcu8yiUBO4_Pk1cK_MdRnP3bywOLrQ?e=VdccG4)

 ## How

-TODO instructions for sharing new components, updating existing ones, deprecating, etc.

 Code in this directory should not depend on internal dependencies that leave outside this directory

+## TODO

+- [ ] write down instructions for
+  - [ ] sharing an existing module
+  - [ ] creating & sharing a new module
+  - [ ] best practices for structuring a component directory

+## Future Work

+- [ ] set up storybooks